Perimeter 81: Technology

 Perimeter 81 offers its service through the Ingram cloud marketplace and has partnered with SentinelOne to deliver unified network and endpoint security.
 The company also partnered with SonicWall to incorporate cyber security and firewall features in its secure access service edge (SASE) platform.
-Perimeter 81 was chosen by Gartner as a “cool vendor in network and cyber-physical systems security”, selected by Frost & Sullivan as technology leadership award winner, recognized as one of the 500 fastest-growing tech companies by Deloitte and chosen as a finalist in the Ingram micro comet competition.
 The company also won the cybersecurity vendor achievement of the year, a cybersecurity breakthrough award and was the finalist in the NYCx cybersecurity moonshot challenge, held by Jerusalem Venture Partners, together with the New York Mayor’s office.

 It was chosen as one of the five leading companies in zero-trust network access by Forrester Research.